Mberic/dnn/README.md

 If you found this image on a Marketplace like Opensea and the creator was asking for 5 ETH, your new question would be: HOW?

-Let's say we told you that it was the work of the mathematical artist, Hamid Naderi Yeganeh.
-Additionally, that he used the trigonometric equations below, you'd now want a piece of the pie.
+Let's say we told you that it was the work of the mathematical artist, [Hamid Naderi Yeganeh](https://twitter.com/naderi_yeganeh?lang=en).
+Additionally, that he used the mathematical equations below, you'd now want a piece of the pie.
 You can have a fraction or the whole :)

 Now, let's say we created a 3D model of it & anyone who wants to see it dance pays a small fee - Ah!